hj91/IIoT-Gateway/README.md

 This is IIoT Gateway based on Linux LTS stable software base which allows one to develop, deploy and host IOT, IIoT based applications using Python, NodeJS, Time series based database, mqtt broker.

-This is not live CD, it requires installing it on HDD
+This is a live CD, it requires installing it on HDD

 Features